 4. Learn or study seasons of different food items, vegetable, Fruit etc. And work your food plan/diet to that season, you end up spending less when it comes to food although a few food items are needed all year round ,regardless the season, for instance goods like tomatoes ,we all knew stew can not be done without in almost all Nigerian home.

 5. Know the market day in your community/neighbour.
 It could be very 9 days, every two weeks, so you do not end up going to the market a day before or after the market day when you could have just gone on the market day and get a lot of food items at a cheaper price with varities to choose from.

 6. Avoid buying food items few days to a festive season like Christmas ,new year, easter, Sallah, most times the price will be slightly higher or if not eat higher than the usual price but there is nothing you can do about it other than buy it most times because you want eat or cook.

 7. Learn to smile and be friendly in the market, see the market women/men as your friend at that point in time you are in the market , if possible,say a little joke.
 No matter how strong faced some of them can be, they loosen up although a few do not but nothing wrong with taking chances, yeah.

-8. Try to go to the market in the morning / early hours of the day, like between 7am- 11am, it helps you get the best products especially products like vegetables, not just products, you tend to get the best bargain because market day is just starting for the traders, they want to start by selling goods/products to kickstart the market vibes.
+8. Try to go to the market in the morning, most especially between 7am- 10am, it helps you get the best products especially products like vegetables, not just products, you tend to get the best bargain because market day is just starting for the traders, they want to start by selling goods/products to kickstart the market vibes.
 Also in terms of weather, you will have a better market experience than going in on a afternoon when the weather is mostly likely hot and the market tends to get overcrowded by people and as well as a little dirty.

 You should follow our blog social media handles to get updates on food articles, recipes, travel, tourism etc